PiBrewing/craftbeerpi4-documentation/master/craftbeerpi-4-server/hardware.md

 # Hardware

-On the hardware page, you can set up your sensors, actors and kettles.
+On the hardware page, you can set up your sensors, actors, kettles and fermenters.
 As sensor, a onewire sensor comes with cbpi4.
 If you need other [sensors](../plugin-installation.md#sensors), you can install them with a plugin.
 The default Actor is the GPIO actor that is also part of cbpi4.
 Other actor types can be installed via a [plugin](../plugin-installation.md#actors).
 The default kettle logic is a simple hysteresis.
 If you want to use a more sophisticated kettle logic such as a PID based logic, you will also add them via a [plugin](../plugin-installation.md#kettle-controller).

 ![Empty Hardware page after first start](../../.gitbook/assets/cbp4\_hardwareempty.png)